 In Fire Stick, the “Interest-based ads” option use the advertising ID to build profiles for advertising purpose.
 And, does target you with interest-based ads.
 Though, it occasionally pushes some ads or promotional content on your FireStick.
 And, you might don’t even notice these promotional ads.
 Because it blends with featured content displayed on the home screen.
 Well, we aren’t aware of how much these ads consume data or increase data usage.
 Though, we can disable these ads from settings.
 So, follow these steps to do so.

 1. Open the Firestick settings menu and go to preferences and open it.

 3. Here you can see multiple privacy options.
 Like, as device usage data, collect App usage data, and Interest-based ads.

 You can disable all three options.
 Just make sure, the Interest-based Ads option is set to Off.

 As you know, Fire TV Stick comes with a built-in Amazon-powered App Store.
 And, If you’ve installed so many Apps in Fire TV Stick.
 Then, disabling auto-updates might be helpful for you to reduce data usage.
 By default, the streaming stick is set to automatically update the Apps you have installed.
 Just to keep you up-to-date, with all Installed Apps.
 Leaving this option enabled will waste your Internet Bandwidth.
 Because there might be some apps that you barely use.
 So, updating Apps manually is the right choice.

 1. Open Fire TV Stick settings and select the “Applications” option.

-2. Select Appstore from the Applications settings page.
+2. Select the Appstore from the Applications settings page.

 3. Next, select the ‘Automatic updates’ option to disable it.
-Make sure it set to Off.
+Make sure it is set to Off.